-Tunisian food combines Arabic, Mediterranean, Middle Eastern and French influences.
+Tunisian food combines Arabic, Berber, European and Middle Eastern elements.
 Dishes are cooked with olive oil, spiced with aniseed, coriander, cumin, caraway, cinnamon or saffron and flavoured with mint, orange blossom or rose water; many are accompanied by harissa, a spicy chilli and garlic condiment.

-On the coast you'll find fresh seafood while in the Sahara region menus often feature Berber specialties which are often rustic-style wholesome stews.
+On the coast you'll find fresh seafood, while in the southern Sahara region menus often feature Berber specialties, most notably rustic, wholesome stews.
 Roast chicken and baked lamb dishes are popular throughout the country, as are dishes featuring couscous.
-Salads form an integral part of the diet year-round and are simple and lightly dressed.
+Salads form an integral part of the diet all year-round, are simple and lightly dressed.

-• Tajine (a kind of spiced quiche, served cold – no relation to the Moroccan dish of the same name).
+Tajine: A kind of spiced quiche, served cold, not to be confused with the Moroccan dish of the same name.

-• Brik (the Tunisian version of the Turkish borek; a deep-fried filled pastry.
-Common ingredients include tuna, egg, onions, capers and parsley).
+Brik: The Tunisian version of Turkish borek, a deep-fried filled pastry.
+Common ingredients include tuna, egg, onions, capers and parsley.

-• Ojja (Tunisian scrambled eggs, usually spiced with lashings of harissa, as well as tomatoes, peppers and sometimes meat).
+Ojja: Tunisian scrambled eggs, usually spiced with harissa, as well as tomatoes, peppers and sometimes meat.